 - Don’t overload plug sockets, replace sockets which are broken or have loose connections

 - Do not use portable gas heaters, paraffin heaters or store any flammable liquid in your home other than small amounts of household products

 - Adhere to our ‘Stay Safe’ policy.
+Details of how the policy relates to your home can be found in your communal area.
 In the event of a fire in another property, you should be safe to stay inside your own home.
 However, if you do not feel safe, you should exit the building.

 We provide annual gas servicing in our properties to keep our customers safe.
 It is important you allow us to carry out gas safety checks on the appliances in your home.

 If you have any concerns please contact us.